-The certificate of incorporation prohibits stockholders (other than holders of Class A common stock on matters such holders are entitled to vote on as a separate class) from taking action by written consent in lieu of an annual or special meeting and, thus, stockholders may only take action at an annual or special meeting called in accordance with our by-laws.
+The certificate of incorporation prohibits stockholders from taking action by written consent in lieu of an annual or special meeting, except relating to holders of Class A common stock on matters on which they are entitled to vote and, thus, stockholders may only take action at an annual or special meeting called in accordance with our by-laws.
 The by-laws provide that special meetings of stockholders may only be called by our Secretary at the direction of our board of directors under a resolution adopted by the board.